ferm10n/morpheus/README.md

   NOTE: because of the use of escape sequences, Ctrl+C might jack up your terminal colors temporarily.
-This is because the program can be terminated before it has a change to signal the end of colored text.
+This is because the program can be terminated before it has a chance to signal the end of colored text.
   To get around this, the SIGINT signal is registered.
 When it is received, subsequent calls to `delay()` will terminate the application.
   Interruptions are detected in `main()` by looking for a thrown